skranz/skranz.github.com/_posts/2020-03-02-RelationalContractsBlog2.md

 We introduce an new concept called *Repeated Negotiation Equilibrium* (RNE).
 The key idea is that parties from time to time newly negotiate the terms of their relationship.
 While past agreements are not automatically void after one period, current relative bargaining positions do matter and shape current and future interactions.

-To formalize this idea in a tractable fashion, we assume that there is an exogenous probability $\rho \in [0,1]$ that an existing relational contract is newly negotiated at the beginning of a period.
+To formalize this idea in a tractable fashion, we assume that there is an exogenous probability `rho` between 0 and 1 that an existing relational contract is newly negotiated at the beginning of a period.
 If there is a new negotiation, continuation payoffs are selected via [Nash bargaining](https://en.wikipedia.org/wiki/Bargaining_problem) given the set of continuation payoffs (accounting for future negotiation payoffs and taking the lower left point as disagreement point).

 Consider the case in our example that player 1 made himself vulnerable.
 If new negotiations take place, player 1 then suffers from his weak bargaining position.
 Yet, as long as no new negotiations take place, players can stick to an agreement not to exploit player 1 weaker bargaining position.
-So for some random duration (that is longer in expectation for lower negotiation probabilities $\rho$) player 1's vulnerability will not be exploited.
+So for some random duration (that is longer in expectation for lower negotiation probabilities `rho`) player 1's vulnerability will not be exploited.
 But at some point of time the relationship will be newly negotiated and then the vulnerability harms player 1.

 The following code solves our game first for a high and then for a low negotiation probability: